baobon/AndroidApp_Oder_Popeyes/README.md

 # Oder Popeyes App

+This app is built with the help of video tutorials.
+You can find them on EDMT Youtube channel.

 This source code support to do project in schools,using images taken from Popeyes.vn

 Website : Popeyes.vn